-Following an increase in the proportion of vehicles speeding in the first national lockdown, THINK!
-Is launching a new campaign encouraging high-risk young male drivers to rethink their need to speed when making essential journeys.
+Following an increase in the proportion of vehicles speeding in the first national lockdown, THINK! has relaunched a new campaign encouraging high-risk young male drivers to rethink their need to speed when making essential journeys.
 Young men are over-represented in speeding-related casualties, and are also more likely to work in industries where they still need to travel for work during in lockdown.

 Radio and digital audio will be used to intervene at key moments, such as journeys to work shifts and for essential shopping, challenging the need to speed in real time.

 Assets supplied are free to use for educational purposes, however if used in a paid-for capacity (particularly outside of the national campaign period) usage fees may apply.
 To download static and animated memes and the audio ads, click on the ‘Get this’ link below.